afewell/ovathetap/README.md

 cp "/${ovathetap_home}/scripts/inputs/secrets.env.sh.template" "/${ovathetap_home}/config/secrets.env.sh"
 # REQUIRED: Use nano or your preferred text editor to populate the variables in the secrets.env.sh file
 nano "/${ovathetap_home}/config/secrets.env.sh"
-# initialize temporary directory to be used for setup
-mkdir "/${script_tmp_dir}"
 ```
 - **Note:** You should never upload your populated secrets file to github.
 A gitignore file is included in the inputs directory to help prevent your secrets from being uploaded.
-- **VMWARE EMPLOYEES:** IF your lab environment is on a vmware internal network, please include the line `export vmware_int_net="true"` in the vars.env.sh file.
-This sets up the docker_proxy_cache, which can help bypass the crippling docker hub rate limits, but it only works from vmware internal networks.
+- **VMWARE EMPLOYEES:** If your lab environment is on a vmware internal network, you can uncomment the docker_proxy_cache var, which will inject the docker proxy cache url for container downloads and can help bypass the crippling docker hub rate limits, but it only works from vmware internal networks.

 ### Download  Tanzu CLI Bundle